aarongough/sexpistol/README.md

 Sexpistol.to_sexp(structure, scheme_compatability: false)
 # Output a nested set of arrays as an s-expression.
 Optionally
 # output `true, false, nil` as their Scheme literal equivalents.

-Sexpistol.convert_ruby_keyword_literals(data)
-# Recursively maps over a nested array structure and converts
-# any instances of :nil, :true, :false to their native Ruby equivalents.

-Sexpistol.convert_scheme_literals(data)
-# Converts Ruby literals to their equivalent Scheme literals

-Sexpistol.recursive_map(data, &block)
-# Recursively map over a nested set of arrays, applying the block
-# to each item and returning the result.
 ```

 ### Type mappings: